ºÚÁÏÌìÌÃ

 Heat trapped in the atmosphere by greenhouse gases from burning fossil fuels is raising temperatures to levels unfamiliar to many parts of the world.

-In June, tens of millions of Americans sweltered as the heat index C. In early July, Europe was that meteorologists said was "exceptional" because it struck so early in the year.
+In June, tens of millions of Americans sweltered as the heat index .
+In early July, Europe was that meteorologists said was "exceptional" because it struck so early in the year.

 Precipitation

-For every degree of warming, extreme daily rainfall can increase by , according to the World Meteorological Organization (WMO).
+For every degree of warming, extreme daily rainfall can increase , according to the World Meteorological Organization.

 Heavy rains and flooding that killed 16 people in March in Argentina were , scientists said.

-A WWA analysis found that caused a warmer, more humid mass of air that clashed with a cold front from Patagonia, causing torrential rains south of Buenos Aires.
+A found that extreme heat before the floods caused a warmer, more humid mass of air that clashed with a cold front from Patagonia, causing torrential rains south of Buenos Aires.

 Democratic presidential nominee and U.S. Vice President Kamala Harris meets with people impacted by Hurricane Helene, during a visit to storm-damaged areas, in Augusta, Georgia, U.S., October 2, 2024.
 REUTERS/Elizabeth Frantz